 In order to help our students facilitate their RFW experience, the CHP offers Ready for the World grants to its students.
 Awarded on a competitive basis several times a year, CHP students can apply for funding to help meet their goals for international awareness.

-CHP Blog.
 Curious where our students are traveling, studying abroad, and researching?
 Visit our Chancellor’s Honors Program blog to read their blog entries from around the world.

 The CHP offers a resource exclusively for its students to highlight and showcase their CHP academic experience and their career goals and interests through E-Portfolios.
 From a CHP student’s first day to their graduation, students will begin constructing an interactive and visual platform to showcase their academic achievements, learning experiences, career goals, and future outlooks.